14th October 2020

-In the summer I did some work on a website for Rosanna Gordon, a Yoga practitioner from Liverpool.
-Rosanna had a fixed budget but she wanted to make some quick improvements to her website so it reflected her branding.
+Recently I worked on a website for Rosanna Gordon, a Yoga practitioner from Liverpool.
+Rosanna had a fixed budget but she wanted to make some quick improvements so the website reflected her branding.

 Striving for consistency

-My first task was to produce a consistent set of styles for some of the most commonly used elements on the website like headings, links and testimonials.
+My first task was to produce a consistent set of styles for headings, links and testimonials.

-Rosanna’s newsletter signup form is the main call to action on her website but it didn’t really stand out and was only on the homepage.
-I restyled it to be more attention grabbing and included it in each page template so no matter what page a visitor lands on they can sign up to the newsletter.
+Rosanna’s newsletter signup form is the main call to action but it was only on the homepage.
+I restyled it and included it on each page so no matter what page a visitor lands on they can sign up.

 The last task was to add Rosanna’s contact details to the footer.
-People don’t always land on your contact page so it makes sense to list your details in a consistent place on every page of your website.
+People don’t always land on your contact page so it makes sense to list your details on every page of your website.

 Ideas for future improvements

 There’s a lot more I’d like to do with Rosanna’s website.
-The layout of each page could be improved so it’s slightly easier to read and we could use images that occupy the full width of the columns and containers.
-I’d also really like to make the whole process of editing and adding content easier for Rosanna with a tool like advanced custom fields.
+The layout of each page should be slightly easier to read.
+We could use images that occupy the full width of the columns and containers.
+I’d also like to make the whole process of editing and adding content easier for Rosanna with a tool like advanced custom fields.

 The improvements I’ve made didn’t take long and have made a real difference.
-Small jobs can help to breathe new life into a website and keep it fresh and relevant particularly when they’re done on a regular basis.
+Small changes breathe new life into a website keeping it fresh and relevant.

 I can help with this kind of work as part of a regular support package.
 The support package is really useful and great value for money.
-For £50 a month you’ll get updates, support with your hosting, full website backups and an hours worth of small design or administrative tasks.
+For £50 a month you’ll get updates, support, website backups and an hours worth of design or admin tasks.